 While the short-term outlook for office properties is weak, Rosen Consulting Group believes the longer-term prospects for growth are positive.
-Rosen Consulting Group expects demand from tenants and investors to deteriorate through the remainder of 2009.
 In 2010, an improved economic situation should help to slow the pace of contractions in the office market, though conditions are likely to remain negative.
 Rosen Consulting Group expects the central business district ("CBD") (i.e., the traditional business core of a metropolitan area, characterized by a relatively high concentration of business activity within a relatively small area) vacancy rate to surpass 15% and the suburban vacancy rate to surpass 20% in 2010, and rents to drop sharply during the same period.
 However, Rosen Consulting Group believes that following a stable 2011, leasing demand should rebound in 2012, and that limited construction should contribute to a fairly brisk recovery in the office market.